tramvn1996/Predict-documents-labels/README.md

 			for example, one article is classfied as Arts & Entertainment/Fun & Trivia/Flash-Based
 			Entertainment, while some is simply "Reference"

+4. Classifying step -----> save_and_load_model.py
+	- suppose we want to classify the content of the text.txt

+	- run this command: python save_and_load_model.py text.txt

 3. Summary of tools:
 	- Exploratory analysis: spark

-		-- sample code to create a list of trained data from Google API -- sample code to train my own model from the trained data -- retrieve summary of trained data
+		-- sample code to create a list of trained data from Google API

+		-- sample code to train my own model from the trained data

+		-- retrieve summary of trained data

 	- Distributed workers: spark -- pipe articles to the python code

 	- numeric/string processing: spark + google API + sklearn

 	- machine learning: sklearn in spark